Microsoft StaffHub has been retired

 Teams supports coexistence with Skype for Business.
 For more information, see Understand Teams and Skype for Business coexistence and interoperability and Migration and interoperability guidance for organizations using Teams together with Skype for Business.

-Does each user need to have an Office 365 account or Azure Active Directory (Azure AD) account?
+Does each user need to have a Microsoft 365 or Office 365 account or Azure Active Directory (Azure AD) account?

-Yes, each manager and team member using Teams and Shifts within Teams must have an Office 365 account (Azure AD) and must be assigned a valid license.
+Yes, each manager and team member using Teams and Shifts within Teams must have a Microsoft 365 or Office 365 account (Azure AD) and must be assigned a valid license.

 Can I export shift schedules from Shifts?